MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     }
     ```

-5. **Use PlayFab Marketplace Plug-in APIs**: With `LoginResult` populated, you can now use the PlayFab Marketplace Plug-in APIs however you wish.
+5. **Use PlayFab SDK Plugin APIs**: With `LoginResult` populated, you can now use the PlayFab SDk Plugin APIs however you wish.
 This state is considered "authenticated".

 ## Full Code Example
 ```cpp